drgamss/checkbox-popup/README.md

 # checkbox-popup
-A simple popup that contains multiple checkbox elements.
+A simple popup that contains multiple checkbox elements built with vue.js.

 Add the files to your own development enviroment.
 All of the action is in master.vue.
 Enjoy :-)